Skip to main content

 62//!
 In order to make it easier to control the playback, the rodio library also provides a type

-63//! named [`Sink`] which represents an audio track. [`Sink`] plays its input sources sequentially,
+63//! named [`Player`] which represents an audio track. [`Player`] plays its input sources sequentially,

 64//! one after another.
 To play sounds in simultaneously in parallel, use [`mixer::Mixer`] instead.